kartikeycsjm/task-management-system/README.md

 # Task Management System

 A full-featured task management system designed for small teams to create, assign, track, and manage tasks efficiently.
+It also includes secure features like **email verification**, **forgot password**, and **password reset** functionality.

 ---